Research Centers and Institutes

 Katharine Cahn, Executive Director

-The Center for Improvement of Child and Family Services builds the capacity of human service organizations and systems to improve the equity and effectiveness of services and community supports for children, youth, and families.
+Our vision is that all children, youth, and families are safe, connected, and thriving, supported by effective and equitable organizations, institutions, and community systems.
+We build the capacity of human service organizations and systems to improve the equity and effectiveness of services and community supports for children, youth, and families.
 We:

 • Build the workforce through training, education, coaching, and mentoring

 • Inform and advance systems change through convening, collaborating, and consultation

 • Ground our work with research, knowledge partnerships, and program evaluation.